neondatabase/website/content/docs/guides/serverless-driver.md

 ## Install the Neon serverless driver

 As a drop-in replacement for [node-postgres](https://node-postgres.com/), you simply install the Neon serverless driver where you would otherwise install `pg`.
-TypeScript types (the equivalent of `@types/pg`) are also included.
+The driver includes TypeScript types (the equivalent of `@types/pg`).

 ```bash
 npm install @neondatabase/serverless